Lies Like Poison

 About this listen

-Poppy, Lily and Belladonna would do anything to protect their best friend, Raven.
-So when they discovered he was suffering abuse at the hands of his stepmother, they came up with a lethal plan: petals of poppy, belladonna and lily in her evening tea so she’d never be able to hurt Raven again.
-But someone got cold feet, the plot faded to a secret of the past and the group fell apart.
+Poppy, Lily, and Belladonna would do anything to protect their best friend, Raven.
+So when they discovered he was suffering abuse at the hands of his stepmother, they came up with a lethal plan to stop her from ever hurting Raven again.
+But someone got cold feet, the plot faded to a secret of the past, and the group fell apart.

-Three years later, on the eve of Raven’s 17th birthday, his stepmother turns up dead.
-But it’s only belladonna found in her tea, and it’s only Belladonna who’s carted off to jail.
+Three years later, on the eve of Raven’s seventeenth birthday, his stepmother turns up dead and Belladonna is carted off to jail.

-Desperate for help, Belle reaches out to her estranged friends to prove her innocence, but who can she trust?
+Desperate to prove her innocence, Belle reaches out to her estranged friends, but who can she trust?

 Complex female characters?
 Yes.
 Complex male characters?
 Yes.
 Complex transitioning characters?
 Yes.
 LGBT relationships?
 Strong character voices and narrative writing?
 Yes.
 Beautiful imagery?
 Yes.
 And a plot that just grabs you right away?
 Yes.